rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/GUI-credentials.png)

-2. Once you are logged into the Controller, fill in the following:
+2.Once you are logged into the Controller, fill in the following:

 In the General Settings screen,